-- 1393 1.
-The union of the policySets specified in the element's @policySets attribute and those specified in any <policySetAttachment/> child element(s). - 1395 2. add the policySets declared in the @policySets attributes and <policySetAttachment/> elements from elements in the structural hierarchy of the element. - 1397 3. remove any policySet where the policySet does not apply to the target element.1398 It is not an error for a policySet to be attached to an element to which it doesn't apply. - 1399 The set of externally attached policySets for an element is:

-- 1400 1.
-Each <PolicySet/> in the Domain where the element is targeted by the @attachTo attribute of the policySet - remove any policySet where the policySet does not apply to the target element.
-It is not an error for a policySet to be attached to an element to which it doesn't apply. - A policySet provides an intent if any of the statements are true: - 1.
+- 1407 1.
+The union of the policySets specified in the element's @policySets attribute and those specified in any <policySetAttachment/> child element(s). - 2. add the policySets declared in the @policySets attributes and <policySetAttachment/> elements from elements in the structural hierarchy of the element. - 1411 3. remove any policySet where the policySet does not apply to the target element.
+1412 It is not an error for a policySet to be attached to an element to which it doesn't apply. - 1413 The set of externally attached policySets for an element is: - 1414 1.
+Each <PolicySet/> in the Domain where the element is targeted by the @attachTo attribute of the policySet - 1416 2. remove any policySet where the policySet does not apply to the target element.
+1417 It is not an error for a policySet to be attached to an element to which it doesn't apply. - A policySet provides an intent if any of the statements are true: - 1.
 The intent is contained in the policySet @provides list of the policySet. - 2.
-The intent is a qualified intent and the unqualified form of the intent is contained in the policySet @provides list of the policySet. - 3.
+The intent is a qualified intent and the unqualified form of the intent is contained in the policySet @provides list of the policySet. - 1422 3.
 The policySet @provides list contains a qualified form of the intent (where the intent is qualifiable). - All intents in the required intent set for an element SHOULD be provided by the directly provided intents set and the set of policySets that apply to the element.
-All intents in the required intent set for an element SHOULD be provided by the directly provided intents set and the set of policySets that apply to the element.
-[POL40018] - If the combination of implementationType / bindingType / collection of policySets does not satisfy all of the intents which apply to the element, the configuration is not valid.
-However, an SCA Runtime can allow a deployer to force deployment even in the presence of such errors as long as a warning is issued or some other indication is provided that deployment has been forced.
-Details of the behavior of the deployer in such situations are not specified in this specification.
+[POL40018] - 1425 If the combination of implementationType / bindingType / collection of policySets does not satisfy all of - the intents which apply to the element, the configuration is not valid.
+However, an SCA Runtime can allow - 1427 a deployer to force deployment even in the presence of such errors as long as a warning is issued or - some other indication is provided that deployment has been forced.
+Details of the behavior of the - deployer in such situations are not specified in this specification.